OpenForumAI/Curriculum/README.md

 ## Public Sector AI Curriculum
 In strong partnership with the NobleReach Foundation, CMU will develop, package, and share an open-source curriculum on topics including Introduction to AI, Fundamentals of Operationalizing AI, Responsible AI, and Generative AI.

+Syllabi for the courses are available in the "syllabi" folder.